1 - Overview

 FEATURE Add resource-based policy feature

-• You can set resource-based policies for APIs.
+• You can set resource-based policies on the API.

-• A resource-based policy is a policy that is applied to the API itself to allow external access.
+• Resource-based policies are policies applied directly to the API to allow external access.

-• Using resource-based policies, you can allow or deny actions on specific resources to specific principals.
+• You can use resource-based policies to allow or deny actions on specific resources to specific principals.

 2025.07.01

-• API Gateway service that allows easy management and monitoring of APIs has been released.
+• The API Gateway service, which enables easy management and monitoring of APIs, has been launched.

-• You can easily define resources and methods related to APIs, and conveniently monitor API usage status and performance metrics.
+• You can easily define resources and methods related to the API, and conveniently monitor API usage and performance metrics.